Theo Baloyi

 Theo Baloyi is a South African entrepreneur, and the founder and chief executive officer of Bathu Shoes.
 He launched his eponymous shoe brand in 2015, having previously served as a Senior Associate at PwC in Dubai.
 He was featured in the Forbes 30 Under 30 list in 2019.
 In 2021, he won GQ's Business Leader of the Year.

 Early life

-Baloyi was born and raised in Hammanskraal, Gauteng where he also spent his childhood.
-His father, Solly Baloyi, quit his nursing job to become a real estate agent and he died in 2014 His mother, Tshidi Baloyi, is of Zulu descent.
-He has a sister called Goitsimang Baloyi.
-Baloyi did his childhood education at Shalom Primary School, thereafter he was enrolled for high school.
-In 2009, Baloyi relocated to Johannesburg and studied BCom Accounting at University of South Africa.
+Baloyi was born and raised in Hammanskraal, Gauteng, where he also spent his childhood.
+His father, Solly Baloyi, quit his nursing job to become a real estate agent and died in 2014.
+His mother is Tshidi Baloyi and he has a sister called Goitsimang Baloyi.
+Baloyi's childhood education was at Shalom Primary School, followed by high school.
+In 2009, Baloyi relocated to Johannesburg and studied BCom Accounting at the University of South Africa.

 Career

-Before leaving the University of South Africa, Baloyi began his entrepreneurship journey by venturing into selling perfumes door-to-door.
-Baloyi was then selected to work for PwC South Africa under their graduate program eventually overperforming prompting the company to hire him on a full time basis and he was transferred to PwC Middle East in Dubai.
+Before leaving the University of South Africa, Baloyi began his entrepreneurship journey by selling perfumes door-to-door.
+Baloyi was then selected to work for PwC South Africa under their graduate program, his performance prompting the company to hire him on a full-time basis, and he was transferred to PwC Middle East in Dubai.